mmamaev/timeboard/doc/source/data_model.rst

 No assumptions are made about what "business" is and who its "agents" may be.
 It could be regular office workers, or operators in a 24x7 call center, or trains calling at a station on specific days.

 The activity state of a workshift is called **duty**; therefore for a given business agent the workshift is either "on duty" or "off duty".
-It is not relevant whether the agent is continuously active through the workshift, or takes breaks, or works only for a part of the workshift.
+It is not relevant for determining the duty whether the agent is continuously active through the workshift, or takes breaks, or works only for a part of the workshift.
 The duty is assigned to a workshift as a whole.

 It is up to the user to define and interpret periods of time as workshifts in a way which is suitable for user's application.
 For example, when making plans on the regular calendar of 8-hour business days, you do not care about exact working hours.
 Hence, it is sufficient to designate whole days as workshifts with business days being "on duty" workshifts, and weekends and holidays being "off duty".
 On the other hand, to build working schedules for operators in a 24x7 call center who work in 8-hour shifts you have to designate each 8-hour period as a separate workshift.

+See also *Work time* section below which discusses counting the actual work time.

 Note that both "on duty" and "off duty" periods are called "workshifts" although *work*, whatever it might be, is not carried out by the business agent when the duty is off.
 Generally speaking, though not necessarily, some other business agent may operate a reversed schedule, doing *work* when the first agent is idle.
 For example, this is the case for a 24x7 call center.